banditSC86/glasswool/docs/community/contribute/02_workflow.md

 ## Submit a PR

-Babel follows the standard Git Pull Request process.
+glasswool follows the standard Git Pull Request process.
 The team will review the PR and merge when it's ready.